Most of our collection must be consulted onsite at 395 Wellington Street in downtown Ottawa. Documents must remain in the consultation rooms.

 For onsite clients, the retrieval process of these collections depends on the documents.

-- Published material (such as fragile documents): Use the AMICUS OPAC catalogue, available through any of the public workstations on the 2nd and 3rd floors.
+- Published material (such as fragile documents): Use the Aurora catalogue, available online

 - Archival material (such as originals of photographs, art, philatelic documents, maps and architectural documents): Use the paper Request for Archival Material form, found in the Textual Documents Consultation Room on the 3rd floor